 Concentration in Creative Writing

 Students may elect a concentration in creative writing.
-(In addition to the eight English courses, students must take English 250, English 398, and English 399, as described above) One of the creative writing units at the 300 level may count as one of the three required 300-level courses for the major.
+Three courses in your English major may be CW courses, one of them at the 300 level.
+You must still take English 250 and 398 and 399.
 Students enrolling in this concentration must seek the approval of their major adviser in English and of the director of the Creative Writing Program; they must enroll in the concentration before the end of their sophomore year.

 The Department of English contributes courses toward minors in Africana Studies, in Environmental Studies, and in the Program in Gender and Sexuality.